-These cobbled streets are all to mend my soul.
+These cobbled streets are all to mend my soles.

 Broken, torn, and weathered stones are where I walk